Tuesday, November 26, 2013

 -Walter, a bodybuilding Captain, who gave an air of supreme, quiet command.

--Michael Closs “holding everything together”: accommodating vacation requests, setting up preferred staffs, coupling teams of waiters, hiring/dismissing, training, settling arguments, being the interface with DJs and florists, yelling into his Walkie Talkie, greeting VIPs, settling paycheck disputes, and breaking up drunken behavior.
+-Michael Closs “holding everything together”: accommodating vacation requests, arranging preferred staffs to work together, coupling teams of waiters, hiring/dismissing, training, settling arguments, being the interface with DJs and florists, yelling into his Walkie Talkie, greeting VIPs, settling paycheck disputes, and breaking up drunken behavior.

 -Linda switching from her “peaches and cream” mode to “If you mess with me, I’ll grab your balls.”